What is the HRB-TMRN?

 The ‘HRB-Trials Methodology Research Network (HRB-TMRN)’ is a new, collaborative initiative between a number of Irish and international higher education institutes and methodology centres.

 Its mission is to strengthen the methodology and reporting of trials in health and social care on the island of Ireland so that they become more relevant, accessible and influential for patients and other service users, practitioners, policy makers and the public.

-This will be achieved through a programme of work relating to the methodology of trials and focussed on (i) support (ii) training and education and (iii) research and innovation.
+This will be achieved through a programme of work relating to the methodology of trials and focused on (i) support (ii) training and education (iii) research and innovation and (iv) public engagement

 What Does The HRB-TMRN Offer?